GI Stasis

 • Papaya and pineapple.
 The enzymes in these fruits can actually irritate the lining of the stomach of a rabbit who isn’t eating, again causing more harm than good.
 Fruit or any other high sugar food can be detrimental to a rabbit in stasis.

 • Simethicone(baby gas drops.)
-Recent studies show that simethicone does nothing beneficial for the type of gas rabbits produce.
+The latest understanding amongst the most rabbit savvy vets is that simethicone does nothing beneficial for the type of gas rabbits produce.
 Encouraging your rabbit to move around will help break up any gas bubbles more efficiently.

 • Abdominal massage.
 It’s possible to bruise internal organs while massaging the abdomen.
 Again, encouraging the bunny to move around will have the desired effect.